gdurisi/gdurisi.github.io/_posts/2018-12-13-interview-mMTC.md

 *Answer:*

-Machine-type communications (MTCs), i.e., machine-centric rather than human-centric communications will form the backbone of the upcoming automated society.
-In 5G, they will come in two flavors: i) ultra-reliable, low-latency communications (URLLC), which will target wireless connections with stringent requirements on both latency and reliability; and ii) massive MTC (mMTC), which will focus instead on providing connectivity to a large number of devices that transmit sporadically a low amount of traffic.
+Machine-type communications (MTCs), i.e., machine-centric rather than human-centric communications, will form the backbone of the upcoming automated society.
+In 5G, they will come in two flavors:

+* ultra-reliable, low-latency communications (URLLC), which will target wireless connections with stringent requirements on both latency and reliability;

+*  massive MTC (mMTC), which will focus instead on providing connectivity to a large number of devices that transmit sporadically a low amount of traffic.

 I see mMTC as the key technology needed to scale up the internet of thing (IoT), from its current limited use in the consumer sector, to its general use by enterprises and public entities, including municipalities.

 The country I live in, i.e., Sweden, has the objective to become best in the world in using the opportunities brought by digitalization.
 I believe that deploying mMTC solutions systematically at an enterprise and municipality level will be key to achieve this goal.
-Once available, such IoT connectivity solutions will bring many advantages, which span from increasing revenues by enabling new business models, to increasing effectivity and decreasing costs.
+Once available, such IoT connectivity solutions will bring many advantages, which span from increasing revenues by enabling new business models, to improving effectivity and decreasing costs.
 Pilot projects are already ongoing in different parts of the world where IoT technology is used for smart lightening, waste disposal, asset tracking, process monitoring and optimization, etc...

 Connectivity solutions for mMTC are currently under development both in the licensed part of the spectrum (LTE and 5G) and the unlicensed part (low-power wide-area network (LP-WAN) solutions such as SigFox and LoRaWAN).
 One critical challenge in developing general mMTC solutions is that MTC devices will be extremely heterogeneous in terms of computational capabilities, cost, energy consumption, and transmission power.
 It will probably be hard to develop a single cellular technology able to address such heterogeneity, and there will be business opportunities for alternative specialized technologies, especially in the LP-WAN area.